-Some educators secede decisions about online content to software companies, with their canned, adaptive content.
-Teaches, or schools, or districts are judging the completeness and or the automaticity as the deciding factor are giving away the content teachers use as a medium between student and teacher.
+Some educators give up decisions about online content to software companies, with their canned, adaptive content.
+Teachers, or schools, or districts are judging the completeness and or the automaticity as the deciding factor are giving away the content teachers use as a medium between student and teacher.

-And while some aspects of the definition of blended learning are met, it does not likely preserve the classroom culture.
+And while achieving some aspects of the definition of blended learning, it does not likely preserve the classroom culture.
 And without a feeling of safety and belonging, what type of classroom is that anyway?